Google scholar page

 Research by Topic

-- Firming Up Inequality (IN REVISION, this version: October 22 2016) (with Jae Song, David Price, Nick Bloom, and Till von Wachter).
+- Firming Up Inequality (In revision; this version: October 22 2016) (with Jae Song, David Price, Nick Bloom, and Till von Wachter).
 Slides, Data of Figures and Tables in Paper (Excel format)

-- The Glass Ceiling and The Paper Floor: Gender Differences Among Top Earners, 1981-2012, (with Greg Kaplan and Jae Song), IN REVISION.
+- The Glass Ceiling and The Paper Floor: Gender Differences Among Top Earners, 1981-2012, (with Greg Kaplan and Jae Song), In revision.
 Appendix

 - Lifetime Incomes in the United States Today, Work in Progress (with Greg Kaplan and Jae Song).
-SLIDES COMING SOON.

 - Understanding the Evolution of the U.S. Wage Distribution: A Theoretical Analysis* (with Burhanettin Kuruscu), Journal of European Economic Association, 2012, Vol. 10, No. 3, pp. 482-517.